unemployment

 Ask the Fed

 “The Fed is trying to achieve price stability and maximum employment,” said Sylvain Leduc, Executive Vice President and Director of Research of the U.S. Federal Reserve Bank of San Francisco (FRBSF), known informally as “the Fed.”
-In terms of employment levels, “we are back to where we were pre-pandemic.”
+In terms of employment levels, he said, “We are back to where we were pre-pandemic.”
 He was speaking on February 7, 2023, at a public briefing in which he outlined the FRBSF’s thinking on economic matters.
 He showed a graph of unemployment, which reached a peak at the start of the pandemic in early 2020.
-The monthly change in nonfarm payroll employment had a downward arc.
-“Job […]
+The monthly change in nonfarm payroll employment had a downward […]

 The Beveridge Curve